 As a typical result, we will prove that the multiplication maps satisfy the $A_\infty$ axioms

 \begin{theorem} For a coherent, regular, stabilized fibered perturbation system, the products in \eqref{ainfntymaps} satisfy the axioms of a $A_\infty$-algebra. \end{theorem}

 \begin{proof} We show the proof modulo signs and up to reordering the interior marked points, with the subject of orientations taken up precisely in \cite[Thm 4.33]{CW2}.
-For bounded energy, Theorems \ref{transversality} and \ref{compactnessthm} say that the compactification of the 1-dimensional component of the moduli space $\mathcal{M}(L,D,\underline{x},e(u)\leq k)_1$ is a compact 1-manifold with boundary.
-Thus,
+For bounded energy, Theorems \ref{transversality} and \ref{compactnessthm} say that the compactification of the 1-dimensional component of the moduli space